Overwolf

-Overwolf is an Israeli software platform designed to help developers create extensions for video games, which are then offered to users through Overwolf's App Store.
+Overwolf Limited is an Israeli software company, creating software designed to help developers create extensions for video games, which are then offered to users through Overwolf's App Store.

 History

-Overwolf was founded in 2010 by Uri Marchand, Gil Or, Alon Rabinowitz and Nir Finkelstein with a cash seed investment from Joseph (Yossi) Vardi.
+Overwolf was founded on 29 September 2009 by Uri Marchand, Gil Or, Alon Rabinowitz and Nir Finkelstein with a cash seed investment from Joseph (Yossi) Vardi.
 In September 2013, another $5.3 million was invested by Venture Capital Marker LLC.
 At the start of their Beta release in 2011, Overwolf had 50,000 users.
 As of early 2013, Overwolf had reached 1 million users.
 In September 2012, Overwolf opened its Software Development Kit.

-In June 2020, Overwolf acquired CurseForge, for an undisclosed sum, from Twitch.
+In June 2020, Overwolf acquired Twitch's CurseForge assets.

-In November 2021, Overwolf acquired MCPEDL, a major platform for Minecraft Bedrock Edition add-ons.
+In November 2021, Overwolf acquired MCPEDL, a platform for Minecraft: Bedrock Edition add-ons.

 In March 2022, Overwolf acquired the UK-based payment platform software specialist Tebex in a $29 million deal.

 In May 2024, Overwolf acquired NitroPay, a gaming ad tech company, for an undisclosed eight-figure sum.
 NitroPay was subsequently rebranded to Nitro.